 In this post, I am going to refer to the goalie as a girl, a tribute to all the ladies playing in the FIFA Women’s World Cup 2019.

 The goalkeeper may be seen as a player who doesn’t do much on the field but her role required her to develop skills in dribbling, quick reflex to block the ball and be able to jump and stretch.

+A young player should not be forced to take the position because she is still in a development phase.
 But you will soon find out if she is a good goalkeeper or she is best up at the front.

 This happened to me, as the smallest kid around they keep forcing me to be the goalkeeper because everyone wants to be the striker.
 After a while, I lost interest and go elsewhere for fun.